 Pregnancy, although beautiful, can make a woman sceptical regarding various dietary choices.
 So, if you are contemplating whether to include olive oil in your pregnancy diet or not, we recommend that you browse through the following article.
-Here, we shall be discussing everything you may need to know before adding olive oil in your pregnancy diet.
+Here, we shall be discussing everything you may need to know about adding olive oil in your pregnancy diet.

 Is Olive Oil Safe During Pregnancy?

-Before you add olive oil to your pregnancy diet you should know whether it is safe for you or not.
+Before you add olive oil to your pregnancy diet, you should know whether it is safe for you or not.
 Well, olive oil is very safe for you to consume during your pregnancy and, thus, you may safely add it to your pregnancy diet.
 It has many benefits for a pregnant woman.
-In fact, it is not only good for the would-be-mommy but it also has immense benefits for the unborn baby too.
+In fact, it is not only good for the to-be-mommy but it also has immense benefits for the unborn baby too.
 We shall learn about its benefits in the following section.

 Benefits of Olive Oil for Pregnant Women

 Olive fruits grow on an olive tree, which is mostly found in the Mediterranean region of Europe and Africa.
 Olives are power-packed with various health benefits.
-Apart from being rich in dietary fibre, olives are a rich source of monounsaturated fats, Vitamin E and Iron.
+Apart from being rich in dietary fibre, olives are a rich source of monounsaturated fats, Vitamin E and iron.
 Olive oil is extracted using a process called maceration from the olive fruit.
 Olive oil is very gentle on the stomach and, thus, very safe for consumption during pregnancy.
 Here’s how it helps you and your unborn baby during pregnancy.

 1. Vitamin E: